customjs/n8n-nodes-pdf-toolkit/README.md

 This is an n8n community node.
 It lets interact with official API of [customJS API](https://www.customjs.space/)

-This package contains nodes to help you generate PDF from HTML, merge multiple PDF files, and take a screenshot of specific website using URL.
+This package contains nodes to help you generate PDF from HTML, merge multiple PDF files, take a screenshot of specific website using URL, convert PDF to PNG, convert PDF to Text and extract pages from PDF.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.